Published: Wednesday, July 12, 2017 @ 10:40 AM

 By: Cornelius Frolik - Staff Writer

-— The city of Dayton is expected to restart its traffic cameras program this month, and officials have revealed where the 10 fixed cameras will be located.
+— The city of Dayton restarted its traffic cameras program and officials have revealed where the 10 fixed cameras will be located.

 During October, speed or red light violations will result in warnings.
 Beginning Nov.
 1, violations detected by cameras will generate citations with an $85 fine, with additional penalties for late payments or unpaid fines.
 Citations are mailed to registered vehicle owners and include payment and appeal directions.
 The city has not released a start date.

 Dayton police will use hand-held speed detection devices as well as mobile trailer units.
 But they will install fixed cameras at locations that were selected after analyzing crash data and identifying the top crash locations in Dayton.